vulture-boy/duck-hunt-library/content/matchups/039-king-dedede.md

 - Document on Dedede's Gordo combo options by Lily [[link]](https://docs.google.com/document/d/187-1BJHZx3Xvtpc8MsKJC7U_Zw68gq19GviCfT2xDg0/edit?tab=t.0)

 #### Trick Shot
-- Hammer swings are very effective and sending Can flying.
+- Hammer swings are very effective and sending Can flying; FTilt, FAir, DTilt if DHD is grounded.
 - If Dedede Inhales a Can, immediately shielding at close range will blow up Dedede with the benefit of the added multiplier, which can KO Dedede earlier than usual.
+- DHD can use Can to cover Dedede's ledgehang without committing to entering his threat range.
+- Long range Gordo is an option to detonate Can.
+- An overheating can causes an explosion swallow if Inhaled [confirm this?].
+- Can generally explodes on Gordo and will usually beat NAir
+- Like DHD rapid jab, Dedede rapid Jab on Can stalls it in place, which is an ineffective option for Dedede.

 #### Clay Pigeon
 - Having Clay Pigeon sent back via Inhale is undesirable as it can create dangerous disadvantage states and we can't act out of clay pigeon fast enough generally in Neutral; save it as an advantage or combo linking tool, or use it in unreactable situations.